First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 You can walk, or crawl through the Cu Chi Tunnels during this half-day out.
 You get to see a fair amount of US artillery.
 You can even shoot an AK-47 on-site!
 Enjoy the enthralling atmosphere before being further enlightened at the War Remnants Museum.

-3. War Remnants Museum 15.00-16.30
+3. Visit the War Remnants Museum – from 15.00 to 16.30

 The grounds have lots of US warplanes and there’s a replica war prison area to visit.
 Inside, the floors are separated into different areas.
 Each place gives a diverse perception of the Vietnam War.
 Some of the photos are shocking.
 The War Remnants Museum is enlightening.
 It isn’t for the faint-hearted.

-4. The old French Colonial area 16.45-18.30
+4. Admire The old French Colonial area – from 16.45 to 18.30

 Notre Dame Cathedral

 The Notre Dame Cathedral Basilica of Saigon is one of the finest looking of its kind in Vietnam.
 The bell towers command your attention.
 The Romanesque architecture almost tricks you into thinking you’re in Western Europe.
 There are some treasures to be seen here.
 Some original wood from France is maintained.
-The statue of Mary looks on outside.
-She was apparently seen shedding tears before, by passers-by.
+The statue of Mary looks on the outside.
+She was seen shedding tears before, by passers-by.

 Saigon Central Post Office

-5. A trip to Ben Thanh Market 18.30-20.30
+5. A trip to Ben Thanh Market – from 18.30 to 20.30

 You should visit Ben Thanh Market around this time.
 One reason is that it is the best time to shop, as you can take stuff back to your hotel.
 Another is for bargaining.
 This time is perfect to get the end-of-the-day deals the market sellers offer.
 You can get all kinds of antiques and souvenirs here.
 Make sure you know the market spot price before buying anything, even gold purchases!

 It’s a long day.
 Some go back and crash at their hotel.
 Not you though.
-With only a few hours left of your first and last night in Saigon, it’s time to visit the epicentre of nightlife debauchery.
+With only a few hours left of your first and last night in Saigon, it’s time to visit the epicenter of nightlife debauchery.

 So you are too excited to sleep?
 Pham Ngo Lao and Bui Vien street are the most famous spots.
 With bars and nightclubs for every taste, these two streets attract locals, tourists, and expats alike making it one of the coolest melting pots of culture in South East Asia.

 Want a drink without the nightclub scene?
-Nguyen Hue ‘walking street’ offers very fancy rooftop bars, cosy apartment cafes, and a plethora of street foods.
+Nguyen Hue ‘walking street’ offers very fancy rooftop bars, cozy apartment cafes, and a plethora of street foods.
 Lots of lovely hotels around here have some chic and sophisticated late-night bars, with some amazing views of Saigon life.

 The central districts are not alone in their vibrancy.
 In fact, all districts have unique nightlife.
 The city comes alive at night in Saigon.